Squirreljetpack/ifengine/README.md

 # Example
 https://ifengine.netlify.app/

-story credit: https://antemaion.itch.io/saltwrack (Sorry I haven't asked permission yet this project is still just experimental!)
+story credit: https://antemaion.itch.io/saltwrack (Sorry I haven't asked permission yet as im just using it for testing this project is still just experimental!)

 # Features
 - Story analysis: Generate a [graph](https://ifengine.netlify.app/#graph) of your story!